remarkjs/remark-highlight.js/README.md

 Note that since 4.x, the code is highlighted with [lowlight](https://github.com/wooorm/lowlight) which is a virtual DOM implementation of highlight.js.

+This package integrates with [remark-html][html].
+It may be better to work with [rehype], which is specifically made for HTML, and to use [rehype-highlight] instead of this package.

 ## Install